tinyos/tinyos-main/apps/tests/storage/CircularLog/README.txt

 then 217 to check that the log is valid.
 Or just run it with id = 17 to perform a full test.

-A successful test will turn on the green led.
-A failed test will turn on the red led.
-The yellow led is turned on after erase is complete.
+A successful test will turn on LED 1.
+A failed test will turn on the LED 0.
+LED 1 is turned on after erase is complete.
 A serial message whose last byte is 0x80 for success and all other values indicate failure is also sent at the end of the test.

 Tools: